 Expanded institutional co-ops serve both employees and residents in neighboring residential areas.

-Japanese Health and Welfare Co-operative Federation (HeW CO-OP JAPAN), which is affiliated with JCCU, is a national federation of the health and welfare co-operatives that engage in health and welfare businesses.
+Japanese Health and Welfare Co-operative Federation (HeW CO-OP JAPAN), which is affiliated with JCCU, is a national federation of health and welfare co-operatives that engage in health and welfare businesses.

 Insurance co-ops offer life and other insurance products that suit members' needs with more reasonable premiums and better coverage.
 There are two types of insurance federations that are affiliated with JCCU; Japan CO-OP Insurance (Kyosai) Consumers‘ Co-operative Federation (CO・OP Kyosai) which is a union of 153 JCCU member societies from across the nation including JCCU, and the other, the National Federation of Workers and Consumers Kyosai Cooperatives (Kokumin Kyosai co-op) which offers insurance mainly to trade union members.

 Housing co-ops provide houses, make extensions or reconstruction of buildings, etc. to co-ops members at reasonable prices.
 They provide services to their members in cooperation with real estate developers.

 Presiding Ministry and Governing Law for Consumer Co-ops

 In Japan, the supervisory authority for consumer co-ops is the Ministry of Health, Labour and Welfare, and the act on which they are governed is Consumer Cooperatives Act.
 Similar to other types of co-operative associations, they are given tax concession.
 They perform their business independently from the government and are granted no subsidies.